How Do I Know I Have FH?

 There are two main indicators of an FH diagnosis:

-- High levels of LDL-cholesterol*, which do not go down with diet;
+- High levels of LDL-cholesterol*, which do not go down with diet and exercise;

 - Family history of early heart disease and/or heart attacks.